How to Responsibly Dispose of Unwanted Items

 Smoke Detectors - Most agree that the best option is to check with the smoke alarm manufacturers first as some, like Kidde and Honeywell, will take back old alarms.
 Check the USPS website for details on who to contact and where to ship.

 If you are not able to send yours back to the manufacturer for any reason, the next best steps are somewhat in dispute.
 I found conflicting advice from several sources - some saying that smoke detectors can simply be trashed, while others say to recycle them or take them for a Hazardous Waste Disposal.
 However according to both Chester County and Delaware County, smoke detectors are NOT accepted at Household Hazardous Waste Collection events.
 Smoke detectors should be sent back to the manufacturer or to a reputable service for recycling and proper disposal.
-Search Earth911 for loactioons near you.
+Search Earth911 for locations near you.

 Shoes -